 Garcia's first season at Auburn saw the Tigers advance to their second consecutive NCAA Tournament, finishing with a 17-15 overall record.
 Her second season saw Auburn finish with a 14-15 overall record, but she was instrumental in landing the nation's No. 12-ranked recruiting class that enrolled at Auburn for the 2018-19 school year.

-She came to The Plains after spending the last four seasons as an assistant at Wake Forest.
+She came to The Plains after spending four seasons as an assistant at Wake Forest.
 At Wake Forest, Garcia's teams steadily improved, going from a 13-win season in her first year to a 17-win season in 2016 that resulted in a berth in the Women's NIT, the best finish for the Demon Deacons since 2012.

 She served as an assistant at Alabama for one year, spending the 2011-12 season on the bench with current Auburn assistant Ty Evans.
 At Alabama, she was primarily responsible for recruiting, player development, elite camp and scouting.